rejmank/blog/content/ai_devcon.md

 ## Code security reinvented
 - for second time in two talks I hear that the models are not the bottleneck
 - kind of copilot ad...

+## Human architect the system
+- Agents should update the MD
+- [ ] add self eval into Berlioz
+- good CLAUDE.md = no bus factor, good one